Skip to main content

 In general, permissive licenses only require users to include two things in any redistribution of the licensed software: the original copyright notice and a copy of the license text.
 Copyleft licenses have this condition as well.
 However, they also require users to offer the source code of any modifications to all recipients of the binary — and place those modifications under the same license.
 Thus, all reworkings of the code end up exactly as “open” as the original.

-One thing to note: Although it's generally relatively easy to comply with the terms of a permissive license, there is a difference between software under a permissive and software in the public domain.
+One thing to note: Although it's generally relatively easy to comply with the terms of a permissive license, there is a difference between software under a permissive license and software in the public domain.
 While there are public-domain-equivalent OSS licenses (the BSD 0-clause license, or Creative Commons 0, for example), permissive licenses don’t fall into this category.
 Generally, works in the public domain have no usage requirements while permissive licenses do come with stipulations, however minor.

 Permissive License Use Cases